axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

 and roles that the task can be delegated to.
 Modify those two to have your delegate list.

-The Portal will call subprocesses with the above details in the same security context then combine all ``roles`` and ``users`` from the results into the available users and roles whoe can delegate the task.
+Portal will call subprocesses with the above details in the same security context then combine all ``roles`` and ``users`` from the results into the available users and roles whoe can delegate the task.
 To skip combine result from your callable subprocess, please set ``status`` to ``"SKIP"``.